r0b0/debian-installer/README.md

 You need fast USB storage.
 USB3 is strongly recommended, including any hubs, converters or extension cables you might be using.
-On slow storage, some systemd services might time-out and the boot of the installer will not be successful.
+On slow storage, some systemd services might time out and the boot of the installer will not be successful.

+**How to set keyboard layout**

+Use the default debian method:

+    sudo dpkg-reconfigure keyboard-configuration
+    sudo setupcon

 ## SecureBoot

-There are two options with regards to SecureBoot: simple or full.
+There are two options in regard to SecureBoot: simple or full.

 The **simple mode** will just use shim, systemd-boot and kernel signed by Microsoft and Debian.
 Your initrd file will not be signed.